 "I wish he would—he won't even... t-try to do anything below the waist," Aura admitted with a heavy sigh.

-"I was kidding… Haven't you only been dating, like, two weeks?
+"I was kidding… Haven't you only been dating, like, two months?
 Calm your tits," Mirror said dryly.

 Aura glared at her.

-Even if it hadn't been long, Aura wanted to be closer to him—and it irritated her that Mirror mocked those feelings.
+Even if it hadn't been long, Aura wanted to be closer to him, and it irritated her that Mirror mocked those feelings.

-Aura fidgeted with the sleeves of her outfit.
-It was comfortable—and Fenix had given it to her the day before,
+She fidgeted with the sleeves of her outfit.
+It was comfortable...

 "Please wear this for the remainder of the competition."